Emil Młynarski was a Polish musician who was conductor of the Scottish Orchestra in Glasgow before the First World War.

 He travelled to America in the 1920s, then returned to Poland where he died in Warsaw in 1935 at the age of 64.

-His daughter Aniela (Nela, Nelly), who was a ballerina, married the pianist Arthur Rubinstein.
+According to Wikipeida his daughter Aniela (Nela, Nelly), who was a ballerina, married the pianist Arthur Rubinstein.
 One of their children is Michael Weston, an American television and film actor, who appeared in the TV series House, Six Feet Under, and Scrubs.

 Rubinstein first worked with Młynarski in the early 1900s.
 According to Hyperion he described him as: